SoftUni/Programming-Basics-Book-JS-EN/chapter-04-complex-conditions-exam-problems.md

 #### Processing the Input Data

 While reading carefully the requirements, we understand that we expect **two** parameters of input data.
-The first parameter is a **real number**, for which we need to pick an appropriate variable type.
-For higher level of calculation accuracy, we can pick **`Number`** as a variable for the budget and – **`String`** for the season.
+Our first parameter is a **real number**, for which we need to pick an appropriate variable type.
+For a higher level of calculation accuracy, we can pick **`Number`** as a variable for the budget and – **`String`** for the season.

 ![](assets/chapter-4-2-images/02.Trip-01.png)

 <table><tr><td><img src="/assets/alert-icon.png" style="max-width:50px" /></td>
-<td>Always take into consideration what <b>value type</b> is passed in the input data, as well as what type these need to be converted to, in order for the program conditions to work properly!</td>
+<td>Always take into consideration what <b>value type</b> is passed in the input data, as well as what type these need to be converted to, for the program conditions to work properly!</td>
 </tr></table>

 #### Calculations